newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

 ### Gwt Inheritance
 Gwt is special, so in order to let the GWT compiler know what modules the project depends on, and _inherits_ from, you need to let it know.

-This is done in the gwt.xml files in the gwt sub directory.
-You will need to make the changes both to the GdxDefinition.gwt.xml and also the GdxDefinitionSuperdev.gwt.xml.
+This is done in the `gwt.xml` files in the gwt sub directory.
+You will need to make the changes both to the `GdxDefinition.gwt.xml` and also the `GdxDefinitionSuperdev.gwt.xml`.

 **The _default_ gwt.xml:**
 ```xml